naviter/seeyou_file_formats/OpenAir_File_Format_Support.md

 #### AA: Airspace Activation Times

-*Optional.* Use [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time interval format to express the time when the airspace is active.
-Only the time interval format is allowed and must be specified in UTC (Zulu) time, no local or time offsets are supported. `NONE` token can be used to indicate the unspecified start or end time of the airspace activation.
-In case of `NONE/NONE`  this airspace is included in the data but will be shown when the activation time is supplied (e.g. by NOTAM) and no other AA commands can be set/all others will be ignored.
+*Optional.* Use the ISO 8601 time interval format to specify when the airspace is active.
+The interval must use UTC (Zulu) time.
+Local time or time zone offsets are not supported.

+To handle unknown or flexible activation times, use the NONE token:
+* `AA start_time/end_time`: Defines a fixed activation interval.
+* `AA start_time/NONE`: The airspace becomes active at start_time, and stays active until an unspecified end time.
+* `AA NONE/end_time`: The airspace is active until end_time, with no known start time.
+* `AA NONE`: No specific activation times are defined.
+The airspace is included in the data but only shown when activation times are later provided (e.g. by NOTAM).
+No other AA commands may follow — this overrides them all.

 ```
-AA 2023-12-16T12:00Z/2023-12-16T13:00Z
+AA 2023-12-16T12:00Z/2023-12-16T13:00Z   ; Active from 12:00 to 13:00 UTC
-AA 2024-12-17T00:00Z/2024-12-17T24:00Z
+AA 2024-12-17T00:00Z/2024-12-17T24:00Z   ; Active for the entire UTC day
-AA 2024-12-17T00:00Z/NONE
+AA 2024-12-17T00:00Z/NONE                ; Active from midnight UTC until unspecified end
-AA NONE/2024-12-18T00:00Z
+AA NONE/2024-12-18T00:00Z                ; Active until midnight UTC, with unknown start
-------OR------
-AA NONE/NONE
+AA NONE                                  ; No defined time - inactive
 ```

 #### AX: Transponder Code